salesforce/eslint-config-lwc/README.md

 To enable working with TypeScript projects, install `@babel/preset-typescript` as a dependency, and extend any of the TypeScript-enabled [configurations](#configurations) (any config ending in `-ts`).

+Note that these configs use [@babel/eslint-parser](https://www.npmjs.com/package/@babel/eslint-parser), and compatibility with [@typescript-eslint/parser](https://npmjs.com/package/@typescript-eslint/parser) is not guaranteed.

+> [!IMPORTANT]
+> While these configs are capable of parsing TypeScript files, not all rules support all TypeScript language features.
+For example, using type assertions (`variable as Type`) will break many rules.

 Example `.eslintrc`:

 ```json